 - Auto Lets BIOS automatically detect IDE/SATA devices during the POST.
 (Default) - None If no IDE/SATA devices are used, set this item to None so the system will skip the detection of the device during the POST for faster system startup.
-Manual Allows you to manually enter the specifications of the hard drive when the - handah Anows you to mandahy enter the specifications of the hard drive when the hard drive access mode is set to CHS.
+Manual Allows you to manually enter the specifications of the hard drive when the - hard drive access mode is set to CHS.